Daomephsta/LootTweaker-Docs/docs/type-docs/loot-table.rst

 .. zenscript:function:: LootPool addPool(String poolName, float minRolls, float maxRolls, float minBonusRolls, float maxBonusRolls)

-    Adds a new pool to the table, and returns it.
+    Adds a new pool to this table, and returns it.

     :parameters: